> Folk Music > Songs > I’ll Take You Home Again Kathleen

 I’ll Take You Home Again Kathleen

-Bob Hart sang I’ll Take You Home Again Kathleen at home in Snape, Suffolk, on 8 July 1969 on his Musical Traditions double CD A Broadside.
-Rod Stradling commented in the album’s liner notes:
+Bob Hart sang I’ll Take You Home Again Kathleen at his home in Snape, Suffolk on 8 July 1969 to Rod and Danny Stradling.
+This recording was included in 1998 on his Musical Traditions double CD A Broadside.
+Rod Stradling noted:

 Written by Thomas Paine Westendorf in 1875.
 It was Joseph Locke’s signature tune, and was always being played on the radio when I was young.
 Alice Messenger in Blaxhall also sang it.